-What do I do after the first lesson?
+What do I do after the first piano lesson?

 What do I use the next few weeks to review concepts and introduce a few more musical elements to my beginners, as we continue working through the Lesson and Writing books?
 The Beginning Piano Mega Bundle!
 It includes tons of worksheets, coloring pages, games, activities, and more.
-Give your youngest beginners a solid foundation from the very beginning of piano lessons.
-Here’s what others are saying about the bundle:
+Give your youngest beginning piano students a solid foundation from the very first piano lesson.

 What do you do during a first piano lesson?
 Leave a comment below!